rtdevx/rtdevx.github.io/content/posts/training/AWS/2025-aws-cloud-practitioner/14-deployments/index.md

 - Define your cloud infrastructure using a familiar language:
 	- JavaScript/TypeScript, Python, Java, .NET
-	- For that reason infrastructure and application can be deployed "together" - they share the runtime
+	- For that reason infrastructure and application can be deployed "together" - <font color=#10b981>they share the runtime</font>
 - The infrastructure code is converted into a CloudFormation template (JSON / YAML)
 ## Beanstalk